amazing-jay/active_facet/README.md

 ### ? implement registry based resource manager
 ### ? extract performance monitor into a gem
 ### ? add client test helpers with timers and sql counts
+### ? write an article about scaling with rails in the real world
+### ? open source this gem

 # RealCerealBusiness

-RealCerealBusiness is a Rails plugin that enables custom as_json serialization.
+RealCerealBusiness is a Rails plugin that enables custom as_json serialization intended for APIs.
 It is designed for speed, and is magnitudes of order faster than jbuilder.

 The framework supports:
 * fields - define the fields you want to serialize, by resource type